 You’ll need to dust off your high school geometry a little.
 As a quick review, a circle has two basic measurements that we are going to use: the circumference ( the total distance around the rim of the circle ) and the diameter ( the distance from one point on the circle to another point exactly opposite of the first one ).
 See Figure 1 below.
 If we divide the circumference of a circle by the diameter, we get a number called pi.
 For our use, we can round this number off to 3.14.

 Learning from a Hat that Looks like a Lampshade

 I wanted a hat brim that had a gentle downward slope across its four inch width.
 What I got was this:

 Figure 2.
 The hat that looks like a lampshade

 I added in a total of seven koana pairs, one every seven maka beginning at the first row after the string line.
 Then I added in another seven koana pairs every six rows until I reached the brim.

 So why didnʻt I get the gentle sloping brim that I wanted?
 I think the first thing to do is figure out how to get a level brim, and then go from there.

 Adding in to get a Level Hat Brim (or nearly so…)

 The first concept to understand is that as the brim becomes wider, you will need to add more koana.
 The second concept is that koana are added two at a time that is, two separate koana or a single folded koana.
-How many koana you add every few rows will determine the shape of the brim relative to the side of the hat.
+How many koana you add every few rows will determine the angle of the brim relative to the side of the hat.